streamyourcare/streamyourcare/docs/tools/android/README.md

 * [Todo Agenda](https://play.google.com/store/apps/details?id=org.andstatus.todoagenda) - Home screen widgets for your Android device.
 Each widget has its own settings and displays configured list of calendar events and tasks so that you can easily have a glimpse at your due, current and upcoming appointments.

 * [Khan Academy](https://play.google.com/store/apps/details?id=org.khanacademy.android&hl=en&gl=us) - "Learn anything for free", a vast range of free topic courses.

+### Privacy & Safety

+* [Exodus](https://play.google.com/store/apps/details?id=org.eu.exodus_privacy.exodusprivacy) - Exodus helps you to know which trackers and permissions are embedded in apps installed on your device.

 ### Wireless Network